 The Powerful Pause is when we consciously take a break in the action.
 It gives us a chance to settle the nervous system, come out of fight-flight-freeze, and gain clarity.

 The powerful pause respects that the situation and the people involved (especially ourselves!) matter enough to bring our best qualities and real skills to the engagement.
 We can’t do that if we’re stressed, triggered, overwhelmed, angry, wanting to run, or feeling like we can’t say NO.

-If you like being able to use the pause button when watching a video or listening to a recording, you are likely going to LOVE being able to use pause in an argument or discussion or when a big decision is needed.
+Suppose you like using the pause button when watching a video or listening to a recording.
+In that case, you are likely going to LOVE being able to use the pause in an argument or discussion or when a big decision is needed.

-Meditators benefit from a small “pause” between the stimulus and the response.
+Meditators benefit from a slight “pause” between the stimulus and the response.
 In that pause – even if only milliseconds – there is choice.
 Tapping also helps develop that inner pause.